 Roasting brussels sprouts brings out their deep nutty flavor.
 In fact, I've seen roasted brussels sprouts convert more than one avowed brussels sprouts-hater into a brussels sprouts-lover.
-See how easy it is to roast brussels sprouts below.
+Convert the haters in your life with ease using the 5 steps below!

 1. Start With Fresh Brussels Sprouts

 As with all fruits and vegetables, start with fresh brussels sprouts.
-Look for fresh looking leaves and stem ends that aren't too brown or dried out.
+Look for outer leaves that are dark green and vibrant and stem ends that aren't brown or dried out.
 Avoid brussels sprouts that have bruising, cuts, or browned leaves.
-If you see brussels sprouts on the stalk for sale, snap them up - they will stay fresher longer than sprouts that have been picked off.
+If you see brussels sprouts on the stalk for sale, snap them up - they will stay fresher longer than sprouts that have been picked off and sold loose.

-Plan on about 1/2 pound of brussels sprouts per person.
+Plan on about 1/2 pound (8 ounces) of raw brussels sprouts per person.

 2. Cut Off Ends of Brussels Sprouts

 Work with one brussels sprout at a time – cut off and discard the stem end.
-Repeat with all the brussels sprouts before going on to the next step (this is a trick of professionsl chefs that home cooks would do well to mimic: complete all of one step before moving to the next to speed things up in the kitchen).
+Repeat with all the brussels sprouts before going on to the next step (this is a trick professional chefs follow that home cooks would do well to mimic: complete all of one step before moving to the next to speed things up in the kitchen).

 3. Trim Outside Leaves from Brussels Sprouts